How to write an seo-optimized article that can rank in Google?

 The newsworthiness and relevance of your content

 Another way to get high rankings is if you're very relevant.
-For example by writing something new on the subject of losing weight or something happening in a certain city.
+For example, by writing something new on the subject of losing weight or something happening in a particular city.
 These are usually subjects that do not appear in the news, but that are searched for.

 The tips here are simple:

 Write about subjects where people are currently searching for.

 2. Be relevant by telling something no one writes about

 Never copy what other sites write in the same way.
 Tell your own story and give facts if you want to rank and make the facts credible.

 3. Write about topics that a lot of people want to know about